-Last week, AWS announced the release of their new Scheduled Reserved Instances.
-These new reserved instances are designed for workloads that recur on a daily, weekly, or monthly schedule, and are purchased for a one-year term.
-AWS says that Scheduled Reserved Instances will provide a 5-10% savings over On-Demand instances used for this same purpose.
+A few years ago, AWS announced the release of their Scheduled Reserved Instances.
+These reserved instances are designed for workloads that recur on a daily, weekly, or monthly schedule, and are purchased for a one-year term.
+AWS says that Scheduled Reserved Instances provide a 5-10% savings over On-Demand instances used for this same purpose.

-While we always appreciate new ways to save on AWS, there are a few reasons that Scheduled Reserved Instances are unlikely to make a useful addition to your toolbox when compared to other cost-savings options available.
+While we always appreciate ways to save on AWS, there are a few reasons that Scheduled Reserved Instances are unlikely to make a useful addition to your toolbox when compared to other cost-savings options available.

 Additionally, as Beth Pariseau pointed in a TechTarget article, additional management overhead is required to manage every additional type of instance that a company leverages.

 Note that Scheduled Reserved Instances are also limited by region – only available in US East (Northern Virginia), US West (Oregon), and Europe (Ireland) regions – and by instance type, currently supporting C3, C4, M4, and R3 instance types.
 This means that modern versions of those EC2 instance families, like M5, M5a, M5n, M6g, C5, or C5n, are not available for scheduling, so you’re using an older version of those EC2 instance types.
 While this might not matter much now, the list of usable instance types has not been updating along with the on-demand instance types, which means this problem will only get worse with time.